QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

   - 1: evaluation at the fixed, undisplaced/unrotated initial reference position
   - 2: evaluation at a lagged position (controlled by :code:`WAVEKINTAU`).

-:code:`WAVEKINEVAL_POT`
- is an *optional* flag that control how the local wave kinematics are used to calculate the diffraction and second order forces at potential flow bodies.
- The available options are:

-  - 0: local evaluation of wave kinematics
-  - 1: evaluation at the fixed, undisplaced/unrotated initial reference position (**this is the default value if not specified**)
-  - 2: evaluation at a lagged position (controlled by :code:`WAVEKINTAU`).

 :code:`WAVEKINTAU`
  is an *optional* time constant for the first order low-pass filter used to determine lagged position of the Morison/Potential Flow elements (when :code:`WAVEKINEVAL_MOR` or :code:`WAVEKINEVAL_POT` is set to 2).
 The default value is 30s.